penguinmenac3/leanai/README.md

 Currently there are no guidelines on how to contribute, so the best thing you can do is open up an issue and get in contact that way.
 In the issue we can discuss how you can implement your new feature or how to fix that nasty bug.

+To contribute, please fork the repositroy on github, then clone your fork.
+Make your changes and submit a merge request.

 ## Origin of the Name